ros/urdf_sim_tutorial/README.md

     interface_name: position
 ```

-In English, this is saying to add a new ForwardCommandController called head_controller, and then, in a new parameter namespace, specify which joints are included and that we are publishing positions.
+In English, this is saying to add a new JointGroupPositionController called head_controller, and then, in a new parameter namespace, specify which joints are included and that we are publishing positions.
 We can do this because we specified `<command_interface name="position" />` in the joint tag.

 Now we can launch this with the added config and another `ros2 control` command as before